jackel119/DecisionTrees/README.md

 A seed of 50 is currently used for the random shuffle of the dataset.
 This seed can be changed as required and for a different seed to be used for each run, the line `np.random.seed(50)` can be commented out.

-The setup assumes a user would like to view the output of a k-fold cross validation using a Decision Tree generated by the DecisionTreeClassifier, with the option of pruning set to `True`.
+The setup assumes a user would like to view the output of a k-fold cross validation using a Decision Tree generated by the `DecisionTreeClassifier`, with the option of pruning set to `True`.
 In order to run the sae evaluation without pruning, one simply has to set `validation=False` in the call to `k_folds_cv()`.

 An option to set the number of folds is also provided (the default being 10 as required by the spec).
-To customise this, `k` simply has to be set to the desired value in the call to `k_folds_cv()`.
+To customise this, the `k` argument simply has to be set to the desired value in the call to `k_folds_cv()`.

 Finally, the format of the output (average of all the folds) of the function is a dictionary with keys as shown below: